 The strut design, illustrated in Figure 1.1, was driven by several factors.
 Stiff interfaces were required between the amplified piezoelectric actuator and the two flexible joints, as well as between the flexible joints and their respective mounting plates.
-Due to the limited angular stroke of the flexible joints, it was important that the struts could be assembled in such a way that the two cylindrical interfaces were coaxial while the flexible joints were experiencing no stress (i.e. rest position).
-To achieve this, cylindrical washers, shown in Figure 1.1a, were integrated into the design to allow for poor flatness between the two interface planes of the APA, depicted in Figure 1.2b.
-A dedicated mounting bench was also developed, such that each strut could be precisely aligned, even in the presence of machining inaccuracies.
+Due to the limited angular stroke of the flexible joints, it was critical that the struts could be assembled such that the two cylindrical interfaces were coaxial while the flexible joints remained in their unstressed, nominal rest position.
+To facilitate this alignment, cylindrical washers (Figure 1.1a) were integrated into the design to compensate for potential deviations from perfect flatness between the two APA interface planes (Figure 1.2b).
+Furthermore, a dedicated mounting bench was developed to enable precise alignment of each strut, even when accounting for typical machining inaccuracies.
 The mounting procedure is described in Section ??.
 Lastly, the design needed to permit the fixation of an encoder parallel to the strut axis, as shown in Figure 1.1b.